Geometry of the cumulant series in diffusion MRI: Discussion

-For diffusion NMR/MRI, we uncovered 14 invariants in addition to 7 previously used in the life sciences context of diagnostic MRI.
-Publicly available consortia dMR datasets provide a venue to study the novel contrasts at a population level. \update{Our results show that, even when only LTE data is available, the information added by the RICE invariants for the kurtosis tensor improves multiple sclerosis detection.} RICE maps belong to distinct irreducible representations of rotations, and thereby represent ``orthogonal" contrasts up to $b^2$.
+Practically, for diffusion NMR/MRI, we uncovered 14 invariants in addition to 7 previously used in the life sciences context of diagnostic MRI.
+Publicly available consortia dMRI datasets provide a venue to study the novel contrasts at a population level.
+Our results show that for conventional multi-shell dMRI (LTE-only), the information added by the RICE invariants for the kurtosis tensor improves multiple sclerosis detection.
+RICE maps belong to distinct irreducible representations of rotations, and thereby represent ``orthogonal" contrasts up to $b^2$.
 Such independence may improve sensitivity and specificity to detect specific tissue microstructure changes in disease, aging and development.
 Furthermore, the proposed minimal iRICE acquisition protocols for estimating MD, FA, MK, and \mFA will enable clinical translation of beyond-DTI diffusion metrics hampered by long scan times.